microsoft/coe-starter-kit/coe-cli/readme.md

 #### Azure

+Endure the user you run with has the the following permissions

 Component | Description
 --------- | ----------
 Global Administrator or Privileged Role Administrator|Grant tenant-wide admin consent to an application [Read More](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent)